Plx0wn/MobsReward/README.md

 # MobsReward
-Sources are inspiration for other plugin, but please, don't copy my project without mentioning me.
+Sources are inspiration for other plugins, but please, don't copy my project without mentioning me.
 Thank's !
 ~ Plx0wn